user95f85f/debian-fresh2/README.md

   #OR:
   printf '\n\n%s\n\n' "$USER ALL=(ALL:ALL) NOPASSWD: ALL" | sudo tee --append /etc/sudoers

+BASH PRO-TIP (FUNNY)

+  #Use these variables as your go-to variables to use interactively in your shell command-line when needing a variable name or a for loop variable name
+  $BASH $BASHOPTS $HOSTNAME $UID $BASH_VERSION $LINES $OSTYPE

+GRUB CONFIG STUFF LIKE vmlinuz OPTIONS

+  #nocomponents="xscreensaver" means disable-xscreensaver-locking-screen-for-lightdm 3% chance this will work
+  nocomponents="xscreensaver" nosplash quiet systemd.unit=multi-user.target timezone=US/Pacific toram user-fullname="Live Debian user"
+  #get the timezone list from
+  find -mindepth 1 /usr/share/zoneinfo/ | less

 #prevents CTRL+S freezing the tty/virtual-console (ie. until CTRL+Q is hit)
 #see:   stty -a | egrep 'start|stop'
 stty start undef